nistal97/docker-maven-plugin/README.md

 # docker-maven-plugin

 ##Purpose
-Build, Deploy and manage docker image to remote docker daemon.
-It is target for java app only for now.
+Docklize java app and deploy to remote docker daemon.
-Comparing with popular maven plugins like spotify, this also provides:
+Comparing with spotify docker maven plugin, this also provides:
-- Easy config with endpoints.
+- Multiple endpoints.
-- Resource copy has no 120 layer limitation.
+- No AUFS 127 layer limitation.
-- Create/Start container by either native or docker-compose
+- Alternative way for docker-compose

 ##Example
 ```xml